 I get it…I used to trade on both Mondays and Fridays, but soon realised these where my worst performing days of the week.
 The reasons behind this is a simple one.

 Traders have just had two days off from trading the markets, with them being closed at the weekend for 48 hours.
 So it’s going to be a slow start to the week, as traders are only just getting back online and trying to figure out which way to expect the next move to head.

 Because of this reasoning I now tend to stay out of the markets on Mondays.
 Now of course, if I have open positions I will check on these during this day.
 Not many traders will share this information with you, there’s a common saying that most successful traders know.

 So if you’ve been following a setup towards the end of the week.
 It’s going to be best to wait until Tuesday before taking any trades.

-Forex trading how to avoid losing trades at the end of the week.
+When is the worst time to trade Forex and how to avoid losing trades at the end of the week.

 But, opening a new trade so close to the end of the week, with less liquidity and possible market gaps over the weekend break.

 Is setting yourself up for a possible losing trade!

 With the idea of having a open trade over the weekend without any control at all for 48-hours doesn’t appeal to me.

 So… those are my reasons why I will not trade at the beginning or end of the week.